AndrewWrites/Technical_Writing_Portfolio/Community Articles/Query Scheduler Database from Alteryx.md

 All screenshots and directions are taken from Alteryx version 10.1.6.<br><br>

 **Update for 11.0 release**<br>
-In 11.0, the option to schedule workflows from the Gallery was added.
+Version 11.0 added the option to schedule workflows from the Gallery.
 I've updated the sample workflow to show how to bring those in and identify them separately.
 There's a bit of extra parsing necessary.
 Take a look at the "PullFromMongo_Updated_v11.yxzp" file attached.